Charles Summerour was traveling for business when he acquired an everyday infection that almost killed him.

 Organ failure and amputation are some of the more common after effects of sepsis, but older adults may suffer serious cognitive consequences after wrestling with the disease.

-A recent University of Michigan study showed that 60 percent seniors who were hospitalized for severe sepsis experienced significant declines in physical or mental ability (sometimes both) even after they recovered from an infection.
+A recent University of Michigan study showed that 60 percent of seniors who were hospitalized for severe sepsis experienced significant declines in physical or mental ability (sometimes both) even after they recovered from an infection.

 Study authors estimate that this finding translates into 20,000 new dementia cases in elderly Americans every year.